jeremydiot/flutter_quipoquiz/README.md

 ### Screens
 - Home
+  - all quizzes (recycler grid view) loaded form share preferences
-  - Result of last quiz (recycler view list)
+    - quiz image / label
-    - Quiz number
-    - Score
+    - score
+    - on tap open view with quiz questions
-    - click on open quiz => on result erase previous score
+  - new score for an quiz erase previous score => saved in share preferences

-  - button to start random quiz
-    - select quiz id, min: 1 max: 492
-    - open question
+  - on tap all question loaded from API

 - Questions
+  - for each question
     - image
-  - text ( question or response result )
+    - text question
-  - buttons ( 2 response button (True, False) or next question button )
+    - buttons, 2 response button (True, False) => send answer to API
+  - result of answer displayed on dialog element
-  - After last response, redirect to finish quiz
+  - After last response, redirect to finish quiz view

 - Finish quiz
-  - register result
+  - register result => in share preferences
-  - result ( good response / answer number )
+  - score ( good response / answer number )
-  - stats
+  - stats from API
-  - buttons ( new quiz, quit to home )
+  - buttons return to home